Step-by-Step through a Workers' Compensation Claim

 The Fund has a partnership with the Political Subdivision Workers’ Compensation Alliance (the Alliance) to manage injured employees’ medical treatment.
 Find a provider in your area.

 Employees must sign the Alliance Acknowledgement of Alliance Requirements (English) (Spanish) at hire; however, please have an injured employee sign another acknowledgement at the time of their injury.

 All members should have an Optum temporary “First Fill” form to give to an injured employee to take to their initial medical treatment.
 The First Fill form will allow your employee to have his initial prescriptions filled without a co-pay or waiting for further authorization.
 Members may contact Laura Romaine, WC program consultant, at 800.482.7276, x8402, for a First Fill form.

 Step 10: Election of benefits

 Employees must notify their employer of any absence or leave taken due to a work-related injury.
 The employee must elect whether they wish to use their available leave.
-Members should check their leave policy to determine if they are an offsetting or non-offsetting district, and have injured employees complete and sign the correct Leave Election Form:
+Members should check their leave policy to determine if they have an offsetting policy or not, and have injured employees complete and sign the correct Leave Election Form:

 - Offsetting (English) (Spanish)—Employee’s will use full leave days available to pay for the waiting period, and their remaining leave will be used in increments to make up the difference between their Temporary Income Benefit rate and their normal salary.